MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/bitlocker-on-csv-in-ws-2022.md

 Alternatively, the volume can be a Cluster Shared Volume (CSV) within the cluster.
-When using BitLocker with volumes designated for a cluster, the volume can be enabled with BitLocker before its addition to the cluster or when in the cluster, put the resource into maintenance mode before enabling BitLocker.
+When using BitLocker with volumes designated for a cluster, the volume can be enabled with BitLocker before its addition to the cluster or when in the cluster.
+Put the resource into maintenance mode before enabling BitLocker.

 Windows PowerShell or the [Manage-BDE](../administration/windows-commands/manage-bde.md) command-line interface is the preferred method to manage BitLocker on CSV volumes.
 This method is recommended over the BitLocker Control Panel item because CSV volumes are mount points.
 Mount points are an NTFS object that is used to provide an entry point to other volumes.
-Mount points do not require the use of a drive letter.
-Volumes that lack drive letters do not appear in the BitLocker Control Panel item.
+Mount points don't require the use of a drive letter.
+Volumes that lack drive letters don't appear in the BitLocker Control Panel item.

 BitLocker will unlock protected volumes without user intervention by attempting